fusesource/jansi/readme.md

 # [![Jansi][logo]][Jansi]
 [logo]: http://fusesource.github.io/jansi/images/project-logo.png "Jansi"

+⚠️ WARNING
+This library is no longer maintained.
+It has been merged into `org.jline:jansi`.
+Please update your dependencies to use `org.jline:jansi` instead.

 ## Description

 [Jansi][Jansi] is a small java library that allows you to use [ANSI escape